OnkarSagare27/2048-game-in-python-kivy/README.md

 # 2048-game-in-python
-2048 a game made in python using kivy (Under development)
+2048 a game made in python kivy (Under development)
 --------------------
 It has
 A reset/restart button to reset/restart the game